monacoremo/postgrest-sessions-example/app.sql.md

 * Sessions and authentication based on cookies without JWTs

 This document aims to explain all steps in setting up the application.
-If you are are familiar with PostgREST, you can jump directly to the key components of session based authentication:
+If you are familiar with PostgREST, you can jump directly to the key components of session based authentication:

 * Definition of the [`app.sessions` table](#sessions) and `app.active_sessions`